 - Remote Control Batarang (RCB): RCB can be used to knock out distant enemies or activate switches that may be obstructed by walls or other obstacles.

 - Explosive Gel: Explosive Gel is used to blow down weakened structures or incapacitate nearby enemies.
 Additionally, Batman has the ability to manually detonate this gel or set it for proximity detonation.

 - Sonic Batarang: A electrified Batarang that is used to distract enemies.
 In Arkham Asylum, enemies wearing electronic collars can be incapacitated when the Batarang's secondary function is activated.

 - Line Launcher: Launching a metallic cable between two adjacent points, the line launcher allows Batman to span chasms when the grapple gun or cape glide cannot be employed.
-In Arkham City, the launcher may be deployed mid-span to change direction.
+In Arkham City, the launcher may be redeployed mid-span to change direction.

 Batman: Arkham Asylum

-Batman: Arkham Asylum begins with Batman, having just captured The Joker, returning his arch-nemesis to the titular mental hospital, where many of his most feared enemies are being imprisoned.
-Immediately after being taken into Arkham's custody, the Joker escapes and quickly takes over, releasing the inmates, and locking Batman in.
+Batman: Arkham Asylum begins with Batman, having just captured The Joker, returning his arch-nemesis to the titular mental hospital, where many of his most feared enemies are being held captive.
+Immediately after being taken into custody, the Joker escapes and quickly takes over, releasing the inmates, and locking Batman in.
 It is then up to Batman to regain control of the asylum and foil The Joker's sinister plan.
 To escape the asylum, Batman must take on many of his iconic villains and hundreds of recently transferred Blackgate thugs to win back Arkham.